I love the bold flavor of these hearty sandwiches. They cook quickly on the grill and taste great whether they're topped with salsa or guacamole.

 - Pound steak to 1/4-in. thickness.
 In a resealable plastic bag, combine the onion, oil, lime juice, vinegar, garlic, chili powder, salt and cumin; add beef.
 Seal bag and turn to coat; refrigerate for 8 hours or overnight.

 - Drain and discard marinade.
-Grill steak, uncovered, over medium heat or broil 4 in. from heat for 3-5 minutes on each side or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
+Grill steak, uncovered, over medium heat or broil 4 in. from heat for 3-5 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).
 Slice meat across the grain.
 Serve on rolls.
 Top with salsa or guacamole if desired.
 Yield: 2 servings.

 Originally published as Texas-Style Steak Sandwiches in Cooking for One or Two Cookbook 2003, p138